monolyth-php/reroute/README.md

 Installation
 ------------

-1. Clone the repository
+1. Clone the repository;
-2. Include the autoloader: `<?php include '/path/to/reroute/autoload.php' ?>`
+2. Include the files you'll need, or register `/path/to/reroute/src` in a PSR-4 autoloader;
 3. Done!
 Start using it :)

 ###Installation using Composer###

-1. Add a resource and version to Lintels.json
+1. Add a requirement to "monomelodies/reroute" to your `composer.json`;
+2. Add Reroute to the autoload hash:

+    "autoload": {
+        "psr-4": {
+            "Reroute": "src"
+        }
+    }

-2. Run /path/to/monolyth/bin/modules update /path/to/site
+2. Run `composer install`

 Defining routes
 ---------------